PolymathicAI/PolymathicAI.github.io/_posts/2023-10-05-multiple-physics-pretraining.md

 link: https://arxiv.org/abs/2310.02994
 ---

-Deep learning has begun to make its mark in scientific applications.
-From the molecular scale to planetary and even cosmological scales, researchers have developed deep learning surrogates to accelerate their simulations.
-However, each of these surrogates is currently built from scratch.
+In recent years, the use of deep learning in science, particular in surrogate modeling has explodes.
+Across the many scales of physics --- from molecular dynamics to climate and weather and even up to cosmological scales --- researchers have developed deep learning surrogates to accelerate their simulations.
+Right now, each of these surrogates is built from scratch.
 Learning new systems requires large datasets and larger training times every time researchers want to model new dynamics.
 This large upfront cost limits the accessibility of these methods for many physical systems of interest to the largest, most compute-rich organizations.

 #### Does this need to be the case?

 The fields of natural language processing and computer vision have been revolutionized by the emergence of “foundation models”.
 These are large neural networks that have been pretrained on massive datasets without the use of explicit labels.
 The remarkable thing about this approach is that access to these larger unlabeled datasets allows the models to learn broadly useful, generalizable features that are representative of shared patterns across the full domain.
 When researchers in these fields need to solve a new problem, they are able to fine-tune these models quickly and with less data because many intrinsic properties of the data distribution are already understood by the model.
 This improves both the accuracy and the accessibility of large-scale deep learning.

 At a fundamental level, many physical systems also share underlying principles.
 Many of the equations describing physical behavior are derived from universal properties like conservation laws or invariances which persist across diverse disciplines like fluids, climate science, astrophysics, and chemistry.
-This surfaces when look at individual disciplines.
-For example, the Navier-Stokes equations describing transport in viscous fluids can be derived up to several material assumptions from conservation of mass, momentum, and energy.
+This surfaces when we look at individual disciplines.
+For example, the famed Navier-Stokes equations describing transport in viscous fluids can be derived up to several material assumptions from conservation of mass, momentum, and energy.

 The success of pretraining in other fields and the existence of these shared principles gives rise to an interesting question: